e0958902/tp/docs/DeveloperGuide.md

 ### View Medication Command
 The view medication command extends from Command parent class and contains the following:

-Given below is an example of and how the view command behaves at each step with the help of a the sequence diagram with a usage scenario.
+With the help of a sequence diagram given below, it explains an usage scenario on how the view command behaves at each step.

 ![ViewCommand.png](images/ViewCommand.png)
 - Step 1.
 User initiates MediTracker and done a viewCommand.